 What makes this rifle one of the best?: This is widely renowned for its stopping power and incredible reliability

 Derived from the AK-74M, the AK 100 series are some of the best rifles in the world.
-Foremost among them is the AK-103 that superior penetration and stopping power thanks to it being chambered for 7.62 x 39 mm ammunition.
+Foremost among them is the AK-103, which offers superior penetration and stopping power thanks to its use of 7.62 x 39 mm ammunition.

-It has earned its name for its great reliability and withstand a lot of punishment in the field.
-Whilst not the most accurate weapon, it will not let an operative down in some of the worst environmental conditions.
+It has earned its name for its reliability and ability to withstand punishment in the field.
+Whilst not the most accurate weapon, it will remain operational in poor environmental conditions.

-Like its famous ancestor, the AK-47, it is made from common materials and doesn't require the kind of precision engineering other rifles on this list demand.
+Like its notable ancestor, the AK-47, it is made from common materials and doesn't require the kind of precision engineering other rifles on this list demand.

 This rifle has been exported all over the world.
-Including its ancestors, the AK series of rifles are in service in more than 100 countries around the world.
+Including its predecessors, the AK series of rifles are in service in more than 100 countries around the world.